The phase after your period is still part of the follicular phase, where your body prepares for ovulation by maturing follicles in the ovaries.

 The Ovulatory Phase: What Comes Next?

-Once the follicular phase concludes, ovulation follows—usually around day 14 in a textbook 28-day cycle.
+Once the follicular phase concludes, ovulation follows.
+In a textbook 28-day cycle, ovulation is often described as happening around day 14, but in real life it can vary depending on the total cycle length and when the next period is expected.
 The dominant follicle releases a mature egg in response to a surge of luteinizing hormone (LH).
 This egg then travels down the fallopian tube where fertilization may occur.

-Knowing that you’re in the follicular phase after your period helps predict when ovulation will happen.
-This information is invaluable for family planning or understanding natural fluctuations in libido and energy.
+Knowing that you’re in the follicular phase after your period helps estimate when ovulation may happen.
+This information is useful for family planning or understanding natural fluctuations in libido and energy.

 Signs You’re Moving Toward Ovulation